Ad-din Foundation

 Ad-din Foundation is a non-profit foundation in Bangladesh that provides social and healthcare services to the poor.

 History

 The organization was set up in 1980 in Jessore District by Sheikh Akijuddin and Mohammad Sharif Husain.
-The charity runs a hospital, women's medical college, orphanages, and social programs like HIV awareness.
+The charity runs a hospital, Ad-din women's medical college, orphanages, and social programs like HIV awareness.
 The hospitals are located in Moghbazar, Dhaka, Khulna, Jashore and Munshiganj.
+The foundation also runs Bashundhara Ad-din Medical College, Ad-din Akij medical college and Ad-din Akij medical college.

+In 2026, the women's medical college came under scrutiny due to the death of 6 newborn.